Ivan Serebrennikov: Early life

 Ivan Serebrennikov was born on the 14th of July 1882 in Znamenka, Zhigalovsky District of the Irkutsk Governorate.
 Serebrennikov received his secondary education in the Irkutsk Classical Gymnasium.
 On 1 January 1906 he was arrested for participating in an illegal gathering for New Years Day and was sentenced to 3 months in prison.
 At the end of his sentence, in April 1906, he was expelled from Irkutsk.
 In the same month he married Alexandra Nikolaevna.

 He studied at the Military Medical Academy in St. Petersburg.
 He then lived in St. Petersburg for several years.
 He was arrested in St. Petersburg for participating in the activities involving the Socialist-Revolutionary Party leading him to serve six-months of solitary confinement.

 Political activities

-Serebrennikov returned to Irkutsk in 1911 and by 1913 he had become the secretary of the city council in Irkutsk secretary of the city council in Irkutsk.
+Serebrennikov returned to Irkutsk in 1911 and by 1913 he had become the secretary of the city council in Irkutsk.
 In 1914 he became a member of the Irkutsk Committee for the Union of Cities.

-During the Russian Civil War, Serebrennikov became Chairman of the Administrative Council for short-lived Siberian Republic under Pyotr Vologodsky.
+During the Russian Civil War, Serebrennikov became Chairman of the Administrative Council for the short-lived Siberian Republic under Pyotr Vologodsky.

 After Alexander Kolchak's coup against the Provisional All-Russian Government, Serebrennikov became Minister of Supply.